-When the CCP Virus broke out, Dr. Anthony Fauci predicted that at least 60 to 70 percent of the American population needs to be vaccinated to achieve herd immunity.
+When the coronavirus pandemic broke out, Dr. Anthony Fauci predicted that at least 60 to 70 percent of the American population needs to be vaccinated to achieve herd immunity.
 Then he increased the percent to 75.
 In a recent interview with CNBC, Fauci increased his prediction again to 75-80 percent.
 In a CNN interview, host Dana Bash accused Fauci of constantly moving the goal post and asked why he hasn’t been honest with his predictions from the start.

 “I don’t think it can be interpreted as being straight or not… We have to realize that we have to be humble and realize what we don’t know.
 These are pure estimates and the calculations that I made, 70, 75 percent, it’s a range.
 The range is going to be somewhere between 70 and 85 percent,” he reiterated on the program.